Got me a goat for Christmas.

 The whole process can take around four hours, goodness knows how many trees, and wastes a lot of money that could no doubt be better spent on goats.

 Once completed though, it always seems like the time has not been wasted at all.
 Rather, it has been very well spent.

 You must understand, I am not knocking the goat gift.
-I think it’s marvellous.
-My plea to you this year is just to also give Christmas cards a chance.
+I think it’s marvelous.
+My plea to you this year is to also give Christmas cards a chance.

 If you are worried about the yule-ish waste, those cards that soon become rubbish can no doubt be put to very good use come the New Year.